U.S. Ski and Snowboard sets its sights on sustainability

 "Without snow, U.S. Ski and Snowboard doesn't exist," he said.

-That's why the USSA is pursuing an initiative to become more sustainable.
+That's why U.S. Ski and Snowboard is pursuing an initiative to become more sustainable.

-According to Webster, the USSA has been looking inward at the organization, finding where it can reduce its carbon emissions and consumption of products, and has been searching for partners to help it achieve its three main goals.
-A press release announcing the initiative last month defined those goals as: becoming a more sustainable business and promoting sustainability in its business partners, suppliers and competitions; educating those involved with USSA about climate change and the sustainability of the organization's sports; and collaborating with resorts, other sports federations and environmental groups to promote sustainable practices throughout the snow sports industry.
+According to Webster, U.S. Ski and Snowboard has been looking inward at the organization, finding where it can reduce its carbon emissions and consumption of products, and has been searching for partners to help it achieve its three main goals.
+A press release announcing the initiative last month defined those goals as: becoming a more sustainable business and promoting sustainability in its business partners, suppliers and competitions; educating those involved with U.S. Ski and Snowboard about climate change and the sustainability of the organization's sports; and collaborating with resorts, other sports federations and environmental groups to promote sustainable practices throughout the snow sports industry.

 "We kind of sat on the sidelines for a number of years, but with everything that's going on … we felt it was important to use our image and athletes to promote (sustainability)," Webster said.

-Though the organization is still in the early stages of setting concrete goals, there are many options the nonprofit is looking at, including recycling programs, ways to offset the carbon footprint of competitions, carpooling for the roughly 400 people that work in Quinn's Junction (where the USSA's headquarters and training center are located) and athletes when they travel abroad, as well as reducing use of paper throughout the organization.
-Webster expects some of the initiative to affect the way USSA sanctioned competitions are conducted, which would give the initiative nationwide impact.
+Though the organization is still in the early stages of setting concrete goals, there are many options the nonprofit is looking at, including recycling programs, ways to offset the carbon footprint of competitions, carpooling for the roughly 400 people that work in Quinn's Junction (where U.S. Ski and Snowboard’s headquarters and training center are located) and athletes when they travel abroad, as well as reducing use of paper throughout the organization.
+Webster expects some of the initiative to affect the way U.S. Ski and Snowboard sanctioned competitions are conducted, which would give the initiative nationwide impact.

 Recommended Stories For You

-Note: Editor’s note: This article has been updated to remove references to U.S. Ski and Snowboard’s former acronym, USSA.
-The organization is no longer known by that acronym.